-In 2021, river flows were similar to 2020, but higher than 2017-19 sampling events.
-The water was also highly turbid following summer fires.
-These two environmental factors impact on the sampling, especially for small species or small individuals of large-bodied species.
-The 2020 and 2021 survey results are therefore likely lower than comparable sampling conditions in 2017-19.
+In 2022, river flows were similar to 2020 and 2021, but higher than 2017-19 sampling events.
+The higher flows impact on the sampling efficiency, especially for small species or small individuals of large-bodied species.
+The 2020-22 survey results are therefore likely lower than comparable sampling conditions in 2017-19.